Cass County, Michigan: Black settlers

 After 1840, the black population of Cass County grew rapidly as families were attracted by white defiance of discriminatory laws, including the Fugitive Slave Law.
 Numerous highly supportive Quakers helped blacks settle in the area, and the land was low-priced.
-Free and refugee blacks found Cass County to be a haven.
+Free and refugee blacks found Cass County to be a haven, some with mixed Native ancestry, especially Saponi, Lumbee, and Pamunkey.
 Their development of a thriving community attracted the attention of southern slaveholders.

-In 1847 and 1849, planters from Bourbon and Boone counties in northern Kentucky led raids into Cass County to recapture escaped slaves.
+In 1847 and 1849, planters from Bourbon and Boone counties in Northern Kentucky led raids into Cass County to recapture escaped slaves.
 They were "surrounded by crowds of angry farmers armed with clubs, scythes, and other farm implements", resisting their attempt.

 The raids failed to accomplish their objective but strengthened Southern demands for passage of the Fugitive Slave Act of 1850, which required residents and law enforcement even in free states to support capture of refugee slaves, and increased penalties for failure to do so.
 Biased toward slaveholders and slavecatchers, it required little documentation and put free blacks at risk for capture and sale into slavery.
 Many in the North resisted the law, especially in abolitionist strongholds, and it increased tensions contributing to the Civil War.

 Cass County became known early on for the anti-slavery attitudes of its population.
 Pennsylvania Quakers made a settlement in Penn Township in 1829.
 This community later became a prominent station on the Underground Railroad.
 One established Underground Railroad route ran from Niles through Cassopolis, Schoolcraft, Climax, and Battle Creek, and thence along the old Territorial Road.